How to Become a Geriatric Nurse

 Learn about the many opportunities for geriatric nurses.

-What you’ll do: Geriatric nurses care for the elderly, focusing on the development and implementation of treatment plans for chronic illnesses, including diabetes, hypertension and respiratory disorders.
+What you’ll do: A geriatric nurse cares for the elderly, focusing on the development and implementation of treatment plans for chronic illnesses, including diabetes, hypertension and respiratory disorders.
 They also educate and counsel families of elderly patients who suffer from acute and chronic conditions.

 Minimum degree you’ll need to practice: Bachelor of Science in Nursing (BSN)